Ryan Suter

-Ryan Suter (born January 21, 1985) is an American professional ice hockey defenseman who is currently an unrestricted free agent.
+Ryan Suter (born January 21, 1985) is an American professional ice hockey player who is a defenseman.
 He most recently played for the St. Louis Blues of the National Hockey League (NHL).
+He has previously played for the Nashville Predators, Minnesota Wild, and Dallas Stars.
+Internationally, Suter has represented the United States national team at the 2010 Winter Olympics.
 He is also the owner of the Madison Capitols of the United States Hockey League (USHL).
-He has previously played for the Nashville Predators, Minnesota Wild, and Dallas Stars.
-Internationally, Suter has represented the U.S. national team at the 2010 Winter Olympics.

-Suter was born into an athletic family as his father, Bob Suter, was a member of the historic gold medal-winning 1980 United States Olympic hockey team that defeated the Soviet Union in the famous "Miracle on Ice" game.
-Suter's uncle Gary Suter was also a longtime standout in the NHL.
+Suter was born into an athletic family as his father, Bob Suter, was a member of the United States team that won gold medals in the 1980 Winter Olympics after defeating the Soviet Union in the famous "Miracle on Ice" game.
+Suter's uncle, Gary Suter, was a longtime player in the NHL.

 Early life

 Suter was born on January 21, 1985, in Madison, Wisconsin, U.S. to parents Bob and Diane.
 He grew up in Wisconsin alongside his younger brother Garrett while their father coached at the University of Wisconsin and their mother worked as an ice hockey administrator.
 Suter was born into an athletic family as his father was a member of the United States men's national ice hockey team at the 1980 Winter Olympic Games and his uncle Gary Suter was a professional ice hockey player in the National Hockey League (NHL).